-For the quarter ended December 28, 2012, net revenue was \$3.8 billion, an increase of 92% from the prior-year period.
-Total hard drive shipments increased to 59.2 million units for the quarter ended December 28, 2012 as compared to 28.5 million units in the prior-year period.
-For the six months ended December 28, 2012, net revenue was \$7.9 billion, an increase of 68% from the prior-year period.
-Total hard drive shipments increased to 121.7 million units for the six months ended December 28, 2012, as compared to 86.3 million units for the prior-year period.
-These increases resulted primarily from the contribution of the acquired operations of HGST.
-For the quarter ended December 28, 2012, average selling price ("ASP") decreased by \$7 from the prior-year period, from \$69 to \$62.
+For the quarter ended March 29, 2013, net revenue was \$3.8 billion, an increase of 24% from the prior-year period.
+Total hard drive shipments increased to 60.2 million units for the quarter ended March 29, 2013 as compared to 44.2 million units in the prior-year period.
+These increases resulted primarily from the contribution of a full quarter of HGST operations, partially offset by a lower average selling price ("ASP").
+For the quarter ended March 29, 2013, ASP decreased by \$7 from the prior-year period, from \$68 to \$61.
 This decrease in ASP was a result of a higher ASP in the prior-year period due to the supply constraints across the hard drive industry brought about by the Thailand floods.
-For the six months ended December 28, 2012, ASP increased by \$8, from \$54 to \$62.
-This increase in ASP reflects a lower ASP in the prior-year period preceding the supply constraints across the hard drive industry brought about by the Thailand floods which subsequently increased ASP.
+For the nine months ended March 29, 2013, net revenue was \$11.6 billion, an increase of 50% from the prior-year period.
+Total hard drive shipments increased to 181.9 million units for the nine months ended March 29, 2013, as compared to 130.5 million units for the prior-year period.
+These increases resulted primarily from the contribution of three full quarters of HGST operations.
+For the nine months ended March 29, 2013, as compared to 130.5 million units for the prior-year period.
+These increases resulted primarily from the contribution of three full quarters of HGST operations.
+For the nine months ended March 29, 2013, ASP increased by \$3 from the prior-year period, from \$59 to \$62.
+This increase in ASP reflects a change in product mix as well as a lower ASP in the prior-year period preceding the supply constraints across the hard drive industry brought about by the Thailand floods which subsequently increased ASP.

 Changes in revenue by geography and channel generally reflect normal fluctuations in market demand and competitive dynamics.
-However, in the three and six months ended December 28, 2012, our revenue by channel mix reflects a slightly heavier weighting toward OEM as result of the Acquisition.
-In addition, for both the three and six months ended December 28, 2012, no customer accounted for 10% or more of our net revenue.
+In addition, for both the three and nine months ended March 29, 2013, no customer accounted for 10% or more of our net revenue.

 In accordance with standard industry practice, we have sales incentive and marketing programs that provide customers with price protection and other incentives or reimbursements that are recorded as a reduction to gross revenue.
-For the three and six months ended December 28, 2012, these programs represented 9% and 8% of gross revenues, respectively, compared to 1% and 5% in the respective prior-year period.
+For both the three and nine months ended March 29, 2013, these programs represented 8% of gross revenues, compared to 5% in both of the comparative prior-year periods.
 These amounts generally vary according to several factors, including industry conditions, seasonal demand, competitor actions, channel mix and overall availability of product.
-However, in the respective prior-year periods, sales incentive and marketing programs were significantly reduced due to the supply constraints across the hard drive industry brought about by the Thailand floods.
+However, in the respective prior-year periods, sales incentive and marketing programs were reduced due to the supply constraints across the hard drive industry brought about by the Thailand flooding.